microsoft/PowerPlatformConnectors/independent-publisher-connectors/Icon Horse/readme.md

 Retrieve the best available favicon.
 A backup image is returned if no favicon is available.

 ## Known Issues and Limitations
 The Pro service is currently in beta and not widely available.
+Parameters that require the Pro service have 'Pro/Enterprise only' at the end of the description.